 In December 1938, a British stockbroker of Jewish origins named Nicholas Winton devised a plan to bring Jewish children from Czechoslovakia to England; he succeeded in getting over 600 to safety.
 But the rescue might never have taken place without the efforts of local Jewish leaders in Prague, among them Marie Schmolka.
 Anna Hájková and Martin Šmok write:

-Repeatedly warned by her friends and offered asylum while abroad, Schmolka insisted she must return home to do the work at hand.
+Repeatedly warned by her friends [on the eve of World War II] and offered asylum while abroad, Schmolka insisted she must return home to do the work at hand.
 When Germany occupied the remainder of Czechoslovakia in March 1939, Marie Schmolka and her co-workers from the Committee for Refugees were among the first arrested. . . .
 Schmolka was imprisoned for two months in Pankrác prison, while the Gestapo subjected her, a diabetic, to eight-hour interrogations.
 In August, Adolf Eichmann sent her to Paris to demand more efficient Jewish emigration [from Germany]; stranded by the outbreak of war, Schmolka moved to London.
 Six months later she was dead at age forty-six, having worked herself to a heart attack.